School of Dogs Ltd ®, is a professional, family run, dog training business, established since April 2012.

 Lee has recently trained Sammy, a rescue Sprocker Spaniel, to be a School Dog at St Andrews Primary School in Bishop Auckland.
 Here Sammy reads with children to promote a love of reading and spends time with pupils who have social and emotional issues, to help calm them and give them “time out” from their own daily emotional struggles.
 In addition, Lee also delivered a dog obedience after-school club to pupils and their dogs, teaching them to be responsible owners from a young age.
 Headteacher Nicola James says, “Introducing Sammy to our school family has been a really positive move.
 Lee has helped us ensure Sammy was well prepared for the role and that all risk and temperament assessments were made.” https://www.thenorthernecho.co.uk/news/18230617.pooch-spreads-joy-reading-sessions-st-andrews-school-bishop-auckland/

 From the early days of School of Dogs’ being primarily a dog behaviourist service, the business has gone from strength to strength.
-From the addition of Dog Agility classes, Sheep dog training and Doggy Day Care facilities; the business really has gone from strength to strength.
-New for 2020, Lee is promoting his new School Dog Induction programme and a new Outdoor Dog obedience class.
+From the addition of Dog Agility classes and Doggy Day Care facilities; the business really has gone from strength to strength.
+New for 2020, Lee is promoting his new School Dog Induction programme and a new Outdoor Dog obedience class and the brand new Teens stars class.

 Lee’s online presence has been essential in building the business.
 Help from Lee’s good friend Neal Harris has allowed the School of Dogs brand to be promoted locally and nationally.